Vervious/middleman/README.md

 a trusted machine that does things for you and other people

 # how it works
-for something to be added to the ledger (the list of machine code changes), everyone must have signed off on it happening (global concensus).
+for something to be added to the ledger (the list of machine code/processes that were run/started), everyone must have signed off on it happening (global concensus).

 # determinism